Aphra Behn: Final years and death

-In her last four years, Behn's health began to fail, beset by poverty and debt, but she continued to write ferociously, though it became increasingly hard for her to hold a pen.

-As audience numbers declined, theatres staged mainly old works to save costs.
-Nevertheless, Behn staged The Luckey Chance in 1686.
+Behn staged The Luckey Chance in 1686.
 In response to the criticism levelled at the play, she articulated a long and passionate defence of women writers in the preface of the play when it was published in the following year.
 Her play The Emperor of the Moon was staged and published in 1687; it became one of her longest-running plays.

 In the 1680s, she began to publish prose.
 Her first prose work might have been the three-part Love-Letters Between a Nobleman and His Sister, anonymously published between 1684 and 1687.
 The novels were inspired by a contemporary scandal, which saw Lord Grey elope with his sister-in-law Lady Henrietta Berkeley.
 At the time of publication, Love-Letters was very popular and eventually went through more than 16 editions before 1800.

 She published five prose works under her own name: La Montre: or, the Lover's Watch (1686), The Fair Jilt (1688), Oroonoko: or, The Royal Slave (1688), The History of the Nun (1689) and The Lucky Mistake (1689).
 Oroonoko, her best-known prose work, was published less than a year before her death.
 It is the story of the enslaved Oroonoko and his love Imoinda, possibly based on Behn's travel to Surinam twenty years earlier.